Erythrose 4-phosphate

 Erythrose 4-phosphate is a phosphate of the simple sugar erythrose.
 It is an intermediate in the pentose phosphate pathway and the Calvin cycle.

+The enzyme transaldolase catalyzes the formation of erythrose 4-phosphate and fructose 6-phosphate from sedoheptulose 7-phosphate and glyceraldehyde 3-phosphate.
+This reaction is a part of the non-oxidative phase of the pentose phosphate pathway.

+In the Calvin cycle, the enzyme fructose-bisphosphate aldolase catalyzes the formation of sedoheptulose 1,7-bisphosphate from erythrose 4-phosphate and dihydroxyacetone phosphate.

 In addition, it serves as a precursor in the biosynthesis of the aromatic amino acids tyrosine, phenylalanine, and tryptophan.
 It is used in the first step of the shikimate pathway.
 At this stage, phosphoenolpyruvate and erythrose-4-phosphate react to form 3-deoxy-D-arabinoheptulosonate-7-phosphate (DAHP), in a reaction catalyzed by the enzyme DAHP synthase.

 It also used in 3-hydroxy-1-aminoacetone phosphate biosynthesis, which is a precursor of vitamin B6 in DXP-dependent pathway.
 Erythrose-4-phosphate dehydrogenase is used to produce erythronate-4-phosphate.